Columbia ISA

 Dolby Digital

-Dolby Digital (formerly known as Dolby AC-3, where AC-3 is short for audio coding 3) is the de facto surround sound standard in today's home theaters.
-It is the surround sound format used in thousands of movie theaters today.
-And, since about the mid-1990's, it has become available for home theater use by consumers.
-Today, a large percentage of the DVD-Video titles come with Dolby Digital surround sound.
+Dolby Digital (formerly known as Dolby AC-3, where AC-3 is short for audio coding 3) is the de facto surround sound standard in homes.
+It is the surround sound format used in thousands of movie theaters.
+Since about the mid-1990's, it has become available for home theater use by consumers.
+A large percentage of the DVD-Video titles come with Dolby Digital surround sound.
 Dolby Digital content first appeared on LaserDisc, since DVDs only emerged in the Spring of 1997.
 (Hi-Fi VHS still only supports up to Dolby Surround Pro-Logic.)

 Readers should note that not all Dolby Digital soundtracks have 5.1 channels of audio.
 Those that are have the designation "Dolby Digital 5.1".
 Since Dolby Digital is a flexible surround sound format that supports up to 5.1 channels, Dolby Digital soundtracks could have one channel of audio (mono, designated as "Dolby Digital 1.0"), two channels of audio (stereo or Dolby Surround Pro-Logic, designated as "Dolby Digital 2.0"), or five channels of audio (designated as "Dolby Digital 5.0").
 In fact, the Dolby Digital 2.0 soundtrack is required for all Region 1 (U.S. and Canada) DVDs.